John-Poplett/gettingandcleaningdata/README.md

 ## Setup

 The script presupposes the existence of the UCI test and training files in relative locations to the script, i.e. the run_analysis.R script is executed in the base UCI directory which also contains the train and test folders.
-Alternatively, the UCI files can be unzipped into the repo location.
+The UCI files can be unzipped directly into the repo location without collision.

 Step-by-step directions are: